bkleinen/bkleinen.github.io/hugo/content/classes/ss2023/info3/labs/archive/lab-01-startup-installation.md

 ## Text Editor
 You need a good basic text editor.
-Wordpad, Word etc. are no options, as they add format information to the text.
+Wordpad, Word etc. are no options, as they add format directives to the text.
 Eclipse is also not the best option, as it is rather heavyweight.
 Here are some suggestions:

   * Atom: [https://atom.io](https://atom.io)